belun.app Blog RU

 github.com. → 140.82.121.3

-When you type a URL in a browser, the first thing that happens is an A record lookup.
-If your site is unreachable, check this first.
+When you type a URL into a browser, the first thing that happens is an A record lookup.
+If your site is unreachable, start here.

 AAAA — IPv6 address

-Same as A, but for IPv6 addresses.
-Modern servers often have both A and AAAA records.
-If your users are on IPv6-only networks (increasingly common in mobile), the AAAA record is what gets used.
+Same as A, but for IPv6.
+Modern servers often have both.
+If your users are on IPv6-only networks — increasingly common on mobile — the AAAA record is what gets used.

 MX — Mail exchange